 - Step 14 Pour the sauce over the rouladens and add the bay leaf.
 Replace the lid.

-- Step 22 For a thicker sauce: Place 1 tablespoon of arrowroot or tapioca starch in 2 tablespoons of cold water.
+- Step 23 For a thicker sauce: Place 2 tablespoons of arrowroot or tapioca starch in 2 tablespoons of cold water.
 Mix until combined.
-Slowly drizzle into the simmering sauce until you’ve reached the thickness you like.
+Slowly drizzle into the simmering sauce and whisk until you’ve reached the thickness you like.
 You may not need it all.